 - Personalised offers: Put up offers that are personalised fitting the taste and preferences of the users to lure them into making a purchase and cultivate the relationship with your business for a long time.

-Lead generation plan involves kindling the attention and rousing the interest of prospects towards your product or service.
+Lead generation plans involves rousing the interest of prospects towards your product or service.
 But what’s surprising is that even the most carefully made plans may backfire if you have no clue about the mechanics of lead generation.
 The knowledge of how it all fits will help you revamp your lead generation plan.

 The Mechanics Of Lead Generation